-The Tisch Cancer Institute (TCI), a National Cancer Institute-designated center provides multidisciplinary approach to cancer treatments and clinical breakthroughs that may one day put an end to cancer.
+The Tisch Cancer Institute (TCI), a National Cancer Institute-designated center, employs a multidisciplinary approach to cancer research and treatment, with the goal of advancing clinical breakthroughs that help prevent and eradicate cancer.

 Established in 2008 through the generosity of James and Merryl Tisch, TCI has recruited more than 55 prominent scientists and physicians whose expertise spans basic, clinical, and population science research.
 Together they have developed innovative and translational research programs that build upon Mount Sinai’s history of medical discovery and outstanding patient care.
 They continually collaborate and work in partnership with multiple disciplines across the Mount Sinai Health System to advance novel treatments, such as immunotherapy, that offer hope for those at risk for or living with cancer.